adeelejaz/jquery-image-resize/README.md

 A super light jQuery plugin (less than 0.5KB) to dynamically resize the images without distorting the proportions or adding any extra HTML.

+Please note you can also resize images using CSS: http://adeelejaz.com/blog/resize-image-without-using-javascript-or-jquery/

 ####HTML:
 ```html
 <img class="resizeme" src="sample1.jpg">